rhamill1/uber/readme.md

 ## Questions

-* Which vendor had the most trips?
+* Question 1 - Which vendor had the most trips?
 How many trips were taken?
     * vendor\_id = 2
     * trip\_count = 1050518
-* Which payment type had the highest average fare?
+* Question 2 - Which payment type had the highest average fare?
     * payment\_type = 1
     * average\_fare = 15.24
-* Estimate the charged rate for each RateCodeID.
+* Question 3 - Estimate the charged rate for each RateCodeID.
 (For this question, assume rates are only charged based on distance. )<br><br>
     rate\_code\_id, estimated\_rate\_per\_mile<br>
     1, 5.44<br>
     2, 561.34<br>